NSF-BSF Joint Funding Research Grants: Submission

 Eligibility to participate in the NSF –BSF program by a U.S. and Israeli Scientists are subject to the regular regulations of the respective foundation.

-- Each Israeli scientist is allowed to have only a single pending NSF-BSF proposal at any given moment, unless one of the applications is to a program without a deadline, in which case two applications are allowed.
-Scientists who have an active NSF-BSF grant are allowed to submit an application to the same program, or to an NSF program with a deadline, only if their current grant is in its final year.
+- An Israeli scientist is allowed to participate in the submission of a single NSF-BSF proposal each year.
+Scientists who have an active NSF-BSF grant are not allowed to submit a new application to any NSF program, unless their current grant is in its final year.

 - Israeli scientists will be allowed to submit both to an NSF-BSF program and the regular BSF program, including similar applications.
 In the event that they are awarded a grant in both programs, they will be funded in both, unless the research application is mostly similar, in which case only their NSF-BSF program will be funded.